-In the past, EUSA has campaigned on a wide range of welfare issues, from mental health to sexual harassment, housing to student representation.
-Below are some of our ongoing academic campaigns, as well as some past campaign successes.
+In the past, Edinburgh University Students' Association has campaigned on a wide range of welfare issues, from mental health to sexual harassment, and from housing to student representation.
+Below are some of our ongoing campaigns, as well as some past campaign successes.

 If you would like more information on any of the campaigns in this section please contact Edinburgh University Students' Association's Vice President Welfare at VPwelfare@eusa.ed.ac.uk.